Veteran Identity and Mental Health: Post-Military Life - Part 4

 This on-demand professional training program on Veteran Identity and Mental Health: Post-Military Life - Part 4 is presented by Kristen J. Vescera, PhD, MPH, MA.

 “I didn’t serve.
 I can’t understand what my Veteran clients went through.”
-The Veteran Identity and Mental Heath training series follows a Veteran through three transition points.
+The Veteran Identity and Mental Health training series follows a Veteran through three transition points.

-The previous programs in this series cover Initiation into the Military, Military Service, and Military Service and Trauma.
+The first three programs in this series cover Initiation into the Military, Military Service, and Military Service and Trauma.
 While it is not a requirement, it is strongly recommended to take these programs in the series first.

-Veteran culture is explored through the lens of the military experience and asks the learner to think about the Service Member through experiential exercises in order to get “comfortable with the uncomfortable.”
-Broad miliary-culture-related definitions and terms are discussed in the context of discharge from service.
+Veteran culture is explored through the lens of the military experience, and the learner is asked to think about the Service Member through experiential exercises to get “comfortable with the uncomfortable.”
+Broad definitions and terms related to military culture are discussed in the context of discharge from service.
 Transition challenges after service are explored through the context of development and identity formation.
 The pros and cons of various PTSD-related treatments are highlighted.

-This program is intended for professionals who work (or live) with Veterans at any stage of their career and can benefit from the unique perspectives available in this learning experience.
+This program is intended for professionals who work with (or live among) Veterans at any stage of their career and can benefit from the unique perspectives offered in this learning experience.

 Upon completion of this training, participants will be able to: